Moving to Oban, Scotland

 If you are thinking about moving to Oban, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Oban, can vary greatly depending on the type and size of the property.
 However, as of recent data, the average price for a property in Oban is typically around the mid to high five-figure range in GBP.
-It's important to note that prices can fluctuate based on market conditions and other factors," said one expat who made the move to Oban.
+It's important to note that prices can fluctuate based on market conditions and other factors," commented one expat who made the move to Oban.

 Should I buy or rent a home in Oban?